JanKlajn/JanKlajn/README.md

 My name is Jan Klajn.
 Currently I introduce myself to Django.
-E-mail: janklajn@gmail.com

 <!---
 JanKlajn/JanKlajn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.